dark-prince/salesforce-rails/README.md

 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Make sure there are tests!
 I will not accept any patch that is not tested.
 It's a rare time when explicit tests are not needed.
-If you have questions about writing tests for paperclip, please open a [GitHub issue](https://github.com/thoughtbot/paperclip/issues/new).
+If you have questions about writing tests for salesforce_rails, please open a [GitHub issue](https://github.com/dark-prince/salesforce-rails/issues/new).
 6. Create a new Pull Request

 ## License